Pynenc models every task invocation as a finite-state machine. The file

 This is not free.

-There is more code than a flag: one StatusDefinition per status, transition
+There is more code than a smaller status list: one StatusDefinition per

-RUNNING_RECOVERY in a timeline, they need to know that it means a runner died
+somebody sees RUNNING_RECOVERY in a timeline, they need to know that it means

 The benefit is specific: the correctness of the task lifecycle does not depend on every backend exposing the same primitives.
 The framework has one source of truth for transitions, and the documentation diagram is generated from that source.